-For the 2011 survey, survey forms were sent out to 2,976 randomly selected motor carriers.
-The majority of these forms (2,468) were completed and returned to FMCSA, resulting in usable data from 1,773 carriers (comprising 491,999 CDL drivers) for random controlled substance testing, as well as usable data from 2,098 carriers (comprising 137,358 CDL drivers) for random alcohol testing.
-Respondents providing non-usable data represent entities that are out-of-business, exempt, have no testing program in place, or belong to consortia that did not test any drivers for the carrier during 2011.
+For the 2013 survey, survey forms were sent out to 3,251 randomly selected motor carriers.
+Of these forms, 2,236 were completed and returned to FMCSA, resulting in usable data from 1,654 carriers (comprising 497,270 CDL drivers) for random controlled substance testing, as well as usable data from 1,524 carriers (comprising 205,669 CDL drivers) for random alcohol testing.
+Respondents providing non-usable data represent entities that are out of business, exempt, have no testing program in place, or belong to consortia that did not test any drivers for the carrier during 2013.

-For random drug testing, the results are as follows:
+For random testing conducted in 2013, the results are as follows:

-- Drugs: The estimated positive usage rate for drugs, based on random testing in 2011, is 0.9 percent (Table 1).
-The 95-percent confidence interval for this estimate ranges from 0.7-1.1 percent.
+- Drugs: The estimated positive usage rate for drugs in 2013 is 0.7 percent.
+The 95-percent confidence interval for this estimate ranges from 0.6-0.8 percent.
 If the survey were to be replicated, it would be expected that the confidence interval derived from each replication would contain the true usage rate in 95 out of 100 surveys.
-For 2010, this rate was estimated to be 1 percent. - Alcohol: The estimated violation rate for alcohol usage (the percentage of drivers with a BAC of 0.04 or higher), based on random testing in 2011, is 0.1 percent (Table 2).
-For 2009 and 2010, the alcohol usage violation rates were so low as to be considered negligible, at 0.0 percent and 0.0 percent, respectively. - Part 382 Compliance: Based on the 2011 survey results, the estimated percentage of subject motor carriers with random controlled substance and alcohol testing programs in place is 60 percent, and the estimated percentage of all CDL drivers participating in such programs is 90 percent.
+For 2011 and 2012, the estimated positive usage rate for drugs was estimated to be 0.9 percent and 0.6 percent, respectively (see Table 1). - Alcohol: The estimated violation rate for alcohol usage (the percentage of drivers with a BAC of 0.04 or higher) in 2013 is 0.09 percent.
+The 95-percent confidence interval for this estimate ranges from 0.05-0.13 percent.
+If the survey were to be replicated, it would be expected that the confidence interval derived from each replication would contain the true usage rate in 95 out of 100 surveys.
+For 2011 and 2012, the alcohol usage violation rates were 0.1 percent and 0.03 percent, respectively (see Table 2). - Part 382 Compliance: Based on the 2013 survey results, the estimated percentage of subject motor carriers with random controlled substance and alcohol testing programs in place is 61 percent, and the estimated percentage of all CDL drivers participating in such programs is 92 percent.
 The disparity between these two percentages stems from the fact that small carriers, which constitute a majority of companies in the national fleet, tend to be less compliant with Part 382.
-Large companies, on the other hand, tend to be more compliant with Part 382 and account for the majority of drivers (although they do not account for a majority of the carriers).
+Large companies tend to be more compliant with Part 382, and they account for the majority of drivers (although they do not account for a majority of the carriers).